CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 The following options are common to both actions
 * `-s` or `--server-url` : URL to access AIP Console.
 Defaults to http://localhost:8081
+* `--user`: If using basic authentication, this will be used for the user name.
+Password will be taken from the below api key parameter.
 * `--apikey` : Option to prompt the user for an API Key to access AIP Console
 * `--apikey:env` :  Option to read the API key value from an environment variable.
+* `--timeout`: Option to define a connection timeout in seconds (default is 30 seconds)

 **NB**: If either `--apikey` or `--apikey:env` is missing, the tool will fail to access AIP Console.